opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - finished bioreactor lid design
 - assembled lid in Fusion
-- 3D printed gas bottle adapter after fixing minor design problems
+- 3D printed gas bottle adapter after fixing minor design problems -> tried it on full co2 can and didn't work
-- tried to laser cut lid in grey MDF
+- tried to laser cut lid in grey MDF -> fail: unable to cut through the material
+- laser cut lid in 6mm MDF and glued the case together
+- spray painted lid in black (aesthetics and humidity protection)
+- upgraded MK3 Prusa printer firmware
+- started a print of the new front wheel part